XeroAPI/Xero-Java/README.md

 * Create a free Xero user account (if you don't have one)
 * Use this URL for beta access to oAuth2 [https://developer.xero.com/myapps?code=oauth2create](https://developer.xero.com/myapps?code=oauth2create)
 * Click "or Try oAuth2" link
-* Enter your App name, company url, privacy policy url, and redirect URI
+* Enter your App name, company url, privacy policy url, and redirect URI (this is your callback url - localhost, etc)
 * Agree to terms and condition and click "Create App".
 * Click "Generate a secret" button.
 * Copy your client id and client secret and save for use later.
 * Click the "Save" button.
-You secret is now hidden
+You secret is now hidden.
-* Set your callback uri (i.e. http://localhost:3000/callback)

 ### Add Xero-Java Dependency